Why Gatsby and Contentful Work Well Together

 • deployment can be tied to CMS publishing

-The article on keeping Gatsby builds predictable covers the build discipline needed to make that reliable.
+The article on keeping Gatsby builds predictable covers the build discipline needed to keep that model reliable.

 Gatsby's GraphQL layer can be a real benefit when working with Contentful.

-Templates can query the fields they need.
-If an article page needs title, slug, date, body, author, and hero image data, the query makes that dependency visible.
+Templates query the fields they need.
+If an article page needs title, slug, date, body, author and hero image data, the query makes that dependency visible.

 That visibility helps when content models change.
 It also helps avoid passing whole CMS responses through the component tree without knowing which fields matter.